-With our Italian lessons for Describe faces you will learn "Describe faces" in 4 easy steps.
-The Italian you will learn in this lesson consists of 10 Sentences that describe people's heads and faces.
+With our Italian lessons you will learn the topic "Describe faces" in 4 quick and easy steps.
+The Italian you will learn in these lessons consists of 10 sentences that describe people's heads and faces.

 |1||Lei ha gli occhi marroni e i capelli rossi.||She has brown eyes and red hair.|